cvetkovic-70/teodora-cvetkovic/README.md

 # Teodora Cvektovic

 That is my home page.
-It's build with VueJs Javascript- and Materialize CSS Framework.
-The Content is located in Markdown files.
+It's build with VueJs Javascript- and Materialize CSS framework.
+The content is located in Markdown files.